-So like, there are a lot of actresses who’re at the peak of their careers, getting married
+So like, there are a lot of young actresses who’re at the peak of their careers, getting married

 Not to forget we already saw Anushka Sharma and Sonam Kapoor get hitched.
 Now, why am I telling you all this?
 Well, it’s because this shows a shift in attitude towards women in the entertainment industry getting married and continuing to be successful power players.